Update: Within the last few months, Indiebound changed over to Bookshop.org so I have updated the links.

 Indiebound – one Amazon alternative for books

-If you order directly through Indiebound, your purchase supports the network as a whole.
+If you order directly through Bookshop, your purchase supports the network as a whole.
 But you can also use use their store finder to locate a store near you (or near your gift recipient!), and then order directly through the store.
 Many of the stores have online ordering capabilities, while with others you may have to order over the phone.

 (If you don’t live in the United States, you can still probably order almost any book through your local bookstore).